Castillo pitches Reds past slumping Brewers 1-0

 TRAINER’S ROOM

-Reds: LHP Amir Garrett was placed on the 10-day injured list with a strained muscle in his left back. … LHP Alex Wood is scheduled to begin a rehab assignment with Triple-A Louisville on Saturday.
+Reds: LHP Alex Wood is scheduled to begin a rehab assignment with Triple-A Louisville on Saturday.

 UP NEXT

-Brewers: RHP Zach Davies (7-2) is scheduled to make his fourth start of the season against the Pirates at Pittsburgh on Friday.
-He is 2-0 in three starts against them this season.
+Brewers: RHP Zach Davies (7-2) pitches at Pittsburgh on Friday.
+He is 2-0 in three starts against the Pirates this season.

 Reds: After a rare Friday off, the Reds open a two-game interleague series with Cleveland in Cincinnati on Saturday.
 RHP Anthony DeSclafani (5-4), who got a win against the Indians on June 12, is the Reds’ scheduled starter.